ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 Then, we need Shortest Time-to-Completion First (STCF), which is a **preemptive** scheduler that can context-switch to another process.
 Once interactive terminals were created, response time became the next problem.
 At this point, we employ Round-Robin (RR) scheduling.
 RR is a **fair** algorithm that schedules all processes evenly.

-Preemptive algorithms benefit from **overlap**, where a context switch can occur while a process is waiting I/O communication
+Preemptive algorithms benefit from **overlap**, where a context switch can occur while a process is waiting I/O communication.